-- If the borrower or borrowers die, the estate need to repay the loan and keep the property (generally, with a HECM, the heirs may pay the lesser of the mortgage balance or 95% of the current appraised value of the home)
+- If the borrower or borrowers die, the estate needs to repay the loan and keep the property (generally, with a HECM, the heirs may pay the lesser of the balance or 95% of the current appraised value of the home)

-- In the event the borrowers abandon the property and let the mortgage lender foreclose.
+- In the event, the borrowers abandon the property and let the lender foreclose

 What If Reverse Mortgage Borrower Wants To Sell Property?